Women granted the right to vote

 Growing up in San Francisco as the daughter of a Filipino father and English mother, an early coach makes Manalo Draves use her mother’s maiden name in swim and dive competitions as at that time interracial marriages are looked down upon.
 She also faces a regular indignity when using public pools as the water would be drained the day after she uses it each time.
 On August 3, 1948, Manalo Draves becomes the first Asian American Olympic Champion, placing first in the women’s three-meter springboard at the 1948 London Summer Olympics.
 After the Olympics, Manolo Draves and her husband open their own diving school.
 She is inducted into the International Swimming Hall of Fame in 1969.

-Coachman first Black woman to be gold medalist and celebrity
+Coachman first Black woman to win Olmypic gold

 Alice Coachman became the first Black woman to win an Olympic gold medal when she won the high jump for the U.S. at the 1948 London Olympics.
-Coachman was often turned away from athletic facilities growing up because of her color and sex and trained where she could.
-Coachman won 10 AAU national high jump championships from 1939-48 and won national titles in the 50-meter and 100-meter dashes.
-As a student at the Tuskegee Institute, she played guard on the basketball team that won three conference championships.
-Following her win in the Olympics, Coachman became a celebrity and was the first Black woman to endorse an international product when the Coca-Cola Company hired her as a spokesperson and featured her in billboard advertising with Jesse Owens.
+Coachman was often turned away from athletic facilities growing up because of her race and sex and trained where she could.
+Following her win in the Olympics, Coachman became the first Black woman to endorse an international product when the Coca-Cola Company hired her as a spokesperson and featured her in billboard advertising with Jesse Owens.
 Coachman has been credited with helping open the door for future U.S. Black women’s track stars such as Evelyn Ashford, Jackie Joyner-Kersee, and Florence Griffith Joyner.

 Althea Gibson wins Wimbledon